-Copyright © 2022 Karen Cox | PreKinders.com All rights reserved by author.
-Permission to copy for classroom use. ekinde sekinde
+Copyright © 2024 Karen Cox | PreKinders.com All rights reserved by author.
+Permission to copy for classroom use.

 You may NOT sell this document in any form.

 Uploading this document to school district websites, Facebook Groups, any online or electronic sharing services, or any website or app is illegal.
-Do not use on Outschool.

 No derivative works.
 If you change anything in this packet, you may not sell or upload the derivative work as your own.